-I am not going to use any of the “v” words in this article, as I know how much they still cause resistance for many people, and bring out every excuse, defense and attack possible.
+I am not going to use the terms vegan or vegetarian in this article, which create so much resistance for many people to this day, and bring out every excuse, defense, and attack possible.
 I am just asking each of us to simply think about our eating priorities from a spiritual and global perspective.

-To conclude, I will leave you with a short, 4 minute, video clip from TED, which will give you some more food for thought, some questions to reflect on, and some possible solutions, where this subject is concerned.
+To conclude, I will leave you with a short TED talk video presentation, entitled Weekday Vegetarian, which will give you some more food for thought, some questions to reflect on, and some possible solutions, where this subject is concerned.

 Some of you may be inspired by it and love it, some of you may attack it or dismiss it.
-In the end it matters not.
-The point is, this is today’s truth when it comes to the state of the environment, your health, global food supply and animal welfare.
+In the end, it matters not.
+The point is that our world is on an unsustainable path when it comes to the choices we make and how they impact the state of the environment, our health, our global food supply, and animal welfare.
 We are all in this together, and we can vote with every meal whether we move towards healing this planet and all of its inhabitants, or not.

 There are clear solutions in front of us, but they are not going to help if we refuse to acknowledge and apply them.